 middle, and high school principal; and secondary mathematics and computer

-Jeanne Glowicki has been a leader in Michigan public education since 1986.
-She joined the East Grand Rapids Public Schools began as a middle school social studies teacher in 1999.
-She joined the EGRPS administrative team in 1998 as an elementary principal and served in that capacity for two years prior to becoming the high school principal.
+Jenny Fee has been involved in education since 1993 in Florida, Colorado, and Michigan.
+Her service to East Grand Rapids Public Schools began as a middle school social studies teacher in 1999.
+She joined the EGRPS administrative team in 2005 as an assistant principal at the high school and served in that capacity for two years prior to becoming the high school principal.
 After 10 years as the high school principal, Jenny transitioned to the Assistant Superintendent of Instruction position in 2017.
-In this role she ensures that our Pre-K through 12th grade curriculum provides East students with the academic foundation and essential tools necessary to be successful in the 21st century.
-Curriculum growth and expansion, ongoing professional development, and collaboration between parents, staff, and administrators continue to be the cornerstones of our district.
-Jeanne holds a Masters in Educational Leadership from Grand Valley State University and a Bachelor of Arts in Economics, both from the University of Michigan, in addition to teaching certification in secondary education.
+In this role she ensures that our Pre-K through 12th grade curriculum provides East students with the academic foundation and essential tools necessary to be successful in our 21st century global community.
+Curriculum growth and expansion, ongoing professional development, and collaboration among parents, staff, and administrators continue to be the cornerstones of our district.
+Jenny holds a Masters in Education and a Bachelor of Arts in Economics, both from the University of Michigan, in addition to teaching certification in secondary education.

 Doug Jenkins began working with East Grand Rapids students as a high school science teacher in 1988.
 He assumed his present role in July of 1999 and is responsible for overseeing the implementation and maintenance of technology related systems in the district, the administration of district assessments such as the M-STEP and MME, and staff training in both the technology and assessment areas.
 Doug is also the lead assessment and accountability analyst in the district, supporting staff at all levels in the understanding of achievement data.
 Doug graduated from Albion College with a BA in Physics and later received an MS in School Leadership from Michigan State University.
-He is currently working on a PhD at Western Michigan University.